 It is always exciting to start a new dance season.
 To help each student reach their best it is important that they be placed in the proper level class.
 Classes are generally broken down by age or grade, but if a student is just starting dance, or is taking on a new subject that they haven’t studied before, it may be recommended if they start at a lower level to learn the foundation of that style of dance.
 If after working with a student for a couple weeks and a teacher feels a student should be placed in a different class, then the parent will be contacted and arrangements will be made to move to another class.
 It is better for a student to be in a class where they are learning, and not following.
 For scheduling purposes or car-pooling, you may move down a level, but I won’t move a student to a higher level.
 If you are registering for a class, I ask that you make it a commitment for the year, and not quit in the middle of the year.
 If you are prone to dropping out or quitting, then it is better you not sign up.
 Dance though fun, does require work and time.
 For those students who have been committed for years, the rewards are priceless; not just for them but for the teachers as well, who help a young child to mature into a strong, confident adult.
 Enjoy your year of dance.

-is offered to 4 year olds.
-To participate in this class the student must be 4 years old by September 1st of this year.
+is offered to 3/ 4 year old, or not yet in kindergarten.
+To participate in this class the student must be 3 years old by September 1st of this year.
 Pre-dance is a 45 minute class incorporating both tap and ballet.
 Classes are designed to teach both styles of dance, along with rhythm sticks, gross motor skills and singing.

 is open to students in kindergarten and 1st graders.
 Tap and ballet are taught in this program.
 The combo-class is for students capable of learning more than a pre-dancer, but still thrive on favorite songs to dance and act out.